 The winner of the internationally recognized 2012 Northeast Horn Solo Competition, Dr. Selim has appeared as a soloist with Burlington Chamber Orchestra, Gracias Symphony Orchestra, Stony Brook Symphony Orchestra, Cairo Conservatory Orchestra and Bibliotheca Alexandria Orchestra when he gave the Egyptian premier of the Gordon Jacob Horn Concerto, Stony Brook Wind Ensemble when he gave the world premier of composer Peter Winkler’s Elegy for Horn and Wind ensemble.
 His performances have been broadcasted on Deutsche Welle, Korean National Broadcast Network, WHSU and New York’s Classical Music Radio WQXR.

-As an educator, Dr. Selim is an Assistant Professor of Music at the Lebanese American University.
+As an educator, Dr. Selim is an Assistant Professor of Music, and Founder and Director of Imagine Summer Arts Camp at the Lebanese American University.
 Prior to moving to Beirut, he was the horn professor at Adelphi University, Mahanaim Conservatory, and Director of Chamber and World Music Ensembles at the Knox School and has given and continue to give masterclasses and workshops at many prestigious institutions such as at Manhattan School of Music, New York University, Queens College, Stony Brook University, among other institutions in the U.S, South Korea and the Middle East.
 He also served as horn faculty for the undergraduate music department at Stony Brook University as well as a Chamber Music Coach for its Pre-College Division.
 For the 2013-14 season, he was the head of Music at Appel Farm Arts Camp.

 Dr. Selim Holds a Bachelor of Music from Cairo Conservatory, a Professional Performance Certificate from Lynn Conservatory, and as a Staller Scholar he holds a Master’s of Music and Doctorate of Music Arts degree from Stony Brook University.